Here are answers to the questions our Tech Support team is asked most often about the ThermoPop.

 There are several reasons your ThermoPop may display either an LLL or HHH error, the most common being that the probe was damaged or broken.

-If your ThermoPop was exposed to temperatures above or below its temperature range (-58 to 572°F or -50 to 300°C), you will see one of these errors.
-LLL means that the probe was exposed to temperatures below its range and HHH means that it was exposed to temperatures above its range.
+If your ThermoPop was exposed to temperatures above or below its temperature range (-58 to 572°F or -50 to 300°C), you may see one of these errors.
+The errors may also be indications that the probe suffered other types of damage.

 Sometimes, doing a hard reset will resolve the problem.
 Remove the battery.
 Leave the battery out for at least one minute before installing a new battery.